victorfiz/victorfiz.github.io/projects/index.md

 <iframe src="https://www.youtube.com/embed/8mXEojuBmm8" title="wiki-BALROG video" frameborder="0" loading="lazy" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

-NetHack is a procedurally generated game rendered in ASCII graphics.
-It has a vast action space, making it an unsolved benchmark for reasoning and long-horizon planning. wiki-BALROG equips a NetHack language model agent with RAG, pulling knowledge from the NetHack Wiki to guide informed decisions.
+NetHack is a procedurally generated game rendered in ASCII.
+It has a large space, making it an unsolved benchmark for reasoning and long-horizon planning. wiki-BALROG equips a NetHack language model agent with RAG, pulling knowledge from the NetHack Wiki to guide informed decisions.
 Using FAISS retrieval, it beats BALROG baselines and shows how RAG can scale reasoning in tough, knowledge-rich environments.

 [Paper](https://github.com/victorfiz/UCL-Machine-Learning-MSc/blob/main/open-endedness_general_intelligence/wiki-BALROG.pdf)